No Tags Found!

 Hi,

-Thanks.
+Thank you.
 I totally agree with your thoughts.
-The reason why I asked this question was, companies like GE were using this methodology to differentiate high performers & poor performers and I read that they achieved great success by doing so.
-I dont know whether they are still continuing it or not, but many multinational companies practicing this.
+The reason why I asked this question was that companies like GE were using this methodology to differentiate high performers and poor performers, and I read that they achieved great success by doing so.
+I don't know whether they are still continuing it or not, but many multinational companies are practicing this.

 From Singapore, Singapore